Holidays

 52. Themed Charcuterie Board

-Minimal cooking is required when you are putting together a charcuterie board.
+Minimal cooking is required when you are putting together charcuterie board ideas for Thanksgiving.
 You can customize to include foods in fall colors or even shape the board like a Turkey for a truly festive option.
+If you're for some unique Thanksgiving table décor, you could make the charcuterie board into a table runner for family and guests to snack on.

 53. Olive Tapenade